andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   * stating clearly what's most important - the domain vision
   * finding the big picture and breaking it into smaller pieces - context mapping
-  * discovering how the key pieces fit together  - value streams / archetypes
+  * discovering how the key pieces fit together  - shared kernels / core domain value streams / archetypes

 While I addressed them more in an interleaved fashion, I'll speak about them each in turn for clarity.
 Counter-intutively I'll start with the last bullet first.